chinmaydas96/OpenCV-for-Beginner/Module-1/README.md

 #### Drawing a Circle
 * img = cv2.circle(img, center, radius, color[, thickness[, lineType[, shift]]])
   * The function has 4 required arguments:
     * img: Image on which we will draw a line
     * center: Center of the circle
     * radius: Radius of the circle
     * color: Color of the circle which will be drawn

   * Optional arguments that are commonly used include:
     * thickness: Thickness of the circle outline (if positive).
 If a negative value is supplied for this argument, it will result in a filled circle.
     * lineType: Type of the circle boundary.
 This is exact same as lineType argument in cv2.line()

+#### Drawing a Rectangle
+* img = cv2.rectangle(img, pt1, pt2, color[, thickness[, lineType[, shift]]])
+* The function has 4 required arguments:
+  * img: Image on which the rectangle is to be drawn.
+  * pt1: Vertex of the rectangle.
+Usually we use the top-left vertex here.
+  * pt2: Vertex of the rectangle opposite to pt1.
+Usually we use the bottom-right vertex here.
+  * color: Rectangle color
+* Optional arguments that are commonly used include:
+  * thickness: Thickness of the circle outline (if positive).
+If a negative value is supplied for this argument, it will result in a filled rectangle.
+  * lineType: Type of the circle boundary.
+This is exact same as lineType argument in cv2.line()

+#### Adding Text
+* img = cv2.putText(img, text, org, fontFace, fontScale, color[, thickness[, lineType[, bottomLeftOrigin]]])
+* The function has 6 required arguments:
+  * img: Image on which the text has to be written.
+  * text: Text string to be written.
+  * org: Bottom-left corner of the text string in the image.
+  * fontFace: Font type
+  * fontScale: Font scale factor that is multiplied by the font-specific base size.
+  * color: Font color
+* Optional arguments that are commonly used include:
+  * thickness: Integer specifying the line thickness for the text.
+Default value is 1.
+  * lineType: Type of the line.
+Default value is 8 which stands for an 8-connected line.
+Usually, cv2.LINE_AA (antialiased or smooth line) is used for the lineType.